Methodology

 We started by breaking each procurement role into its constituent tasks — the discrete, repeatable units of work that make up the role.
 For each task, we went further: mapping the trigger that initiates it, the inputs required, the step-by-step actions performed, the expected output, and the conditions that define success.

 We did not stop at the happy path.
 For every task, we identified the exceptions — the things that go wrong, why they go wrong, and how a skilled practitioner resolves them.
 This is where most AI assessments fall short.
-Exception handling is where human judgment, relationship knowledge, and tacit expertise show up most clearly, and it is precisely what separates a benchmark grounded in operational reality from one based on job descriptions.
+Exception handling is where human judgment, relationship knowledge, and tacit expertise show up most clearly.

 What We Assessed